 Make a Difference Today

 On average, United Methodist congregations provide between 87 and 89 percent of the funds apportioned for The Black College Fund.
 This is achieved through the UMC’s special giving structure, which ensures your generosity blesses as many people as possible in sustainable, strategic ways.
 More than 95 percent of all proceeds of the fund flow directly to HBCU campuses, where they help to strengthen programs, provide vital infrastructure and keep tuition costs low.
 These colleges are and always have been open to all.
 Read stories about the impact your gift makes when you support The Black College Fund.

-Encourage your local church to give faithfully to The Black College Fund through your apportionments, or contact the fund at [email protected] to inquire about individual donations.
+Encourage your local church to give faithfully to The Black College Fund through your apportionments, or for individual donations give here.
 For more details on the Black College Fund visit gbhem.org/bcf.

 Find out more about the schools The Black College Fund supports: